anveshmuppeda/mlops/004-data-trasnformation-sagemaker/README.md

 # Data Transformation using Amazon SageMaker Data Wrangler

+This documents follow the same steps as the [previous module](./../003-data-transformation/data_transformation.ipynb) where we used Jupyter Notebooks, but this time we will use Amazon SageMaker Data Wrangler to perform the data transformation.

 First let's set up the sagemaker data wrangler environment.
 This will allow us to use the data wrangler to transform the data.

 1. Upload the `mock_data.csv` file to an S3 bucket.
 This file contains the original dataset that we will be transforming. (you can find the file in the `data` folder of this repository)